 Monitor and improve website performance

-This topic describes suggestions for correcting common issues that impact the speed or responsiveness of websites.
+Describes suggestions for correcting common issues that impact the speed or responsiveness of websites.
 Additionally there are suggestions on how to monitor and debug using Google Chrome or other tools.

-The goal is to become more proactive rather than reactive when dealing with website performance issues.
+Become more proactive rather than reactive when dealing with website performance issues.
 Keep in mind, these are simply some suggestions; there could be other solutions that resolve performance issues as well.

 The most common server side issues are database bottlenecks.
 Customizations made that load a large amount of data from a table can slow performance significantly.